Next: Multiline Font Lock, Previous: Faces for Font Lock, Up: Font Lock Mode [Contents][Index]

 comments and strings.
 It is normally set by Font Lock mode based on the

-syntax-alist element in font-lock-defaults
+syntax-alist element in font-lock-defaults.
+If this value

-, syntactic fontification uses the buffer’s syntax table
+is nil, syntactic fontification uses the buffer’s syntax table

-(the value returned by the function syntax-table
+(the value returned by the function syntax-table; see Syntax Table Functions).

-, it should be a function to determine
+If this variable is non-nil, it should be a function to determine

 which face to use for a given syntactic element (a string or a comment).